json-everything/json-everything-docs/_docs/pointer/basics.md

 icon: fas fa-tag
 order: "4.1"
 ---
-***NOTE** This documentation is based on the the latest non-beta version.
-Updated documentation is in progress and will be available soon.*

 [JSON Pointer](https://tools.ietf.org/html/rfc6901) is a syntax that allows you to isolate a single element within a JSON document by navigating down a series of object properties and array indices.

 ## Syntax {#pointer-syntax}